henryppercy/fpl-go-bot/README.md

 ## Current Features
 - **Command Line Interface**: Accessible via command line by suppling the league ID as an argument.
-- **WhatsApp Integration**: Sends a formatted version of a FPL table directly to any specified WhatsApp contact or group.
+- **WhatsApp Integration**: Sends a formatted version of an FPL table directly to any specified WhatsApp contact or group.
 - **Detailed Standings**: Includes teams, current positions, total points, and recent movements in the league standings.

 ## Future Plans